Table Of Contents

 - Weight gain or change in appetite

-There are no ways to remove the side effects of this method.
+There are no ways to avoid the side effects of this method.
 They will continue to wear off when the shot stops having its effect after 12 weeks (could take up to 14 weeks).
+However, if you start up again they will persist.
+The side effects will vary based on how your body reacts to the shot.

-Serious side effects should be reported to a health profession immediately.
+Serious side effects, like the ones list below, should be reported to a health profession immediately:

 - Yellowing of eyes or skin

-- Migraine with aura – flashing zigzags, seeing bright (before a bad headache)
+- Migraine with an aura – flashing zigzags, seeing bright (before a bad headache)

 - New lump on your breast